kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Rulers
 ------

-Rulers in are objects derived from a Graticule object.
+Rulers are objects derived from an Annimatedimage object.
+The class description is found at :class:`rulers.Ruler`.
 A ruler is always plotted
 as a straight line, whatever the projection (so it doesn't necessarily follow graticule lines).
-A ruler plots ticks and labels and the *spatial* distance between any two ticks is a constant.
+A ruler plots ticks and labels and the *spatial* distance between any two ticks is a constant given by a user in parameter *step*.
 This makes rulers ideal to put nearby a feature in your map to give an idea of the physical size of that feature.
 Rulers can be plotted in maps with one or two spatial axes.
+They are either defined by a start- and an end point (in pixel or world coordinates) or by a start point and a size and angle (w.r.t. the North).
+This size and angle are defined on a sphere.

 .. note::

-   Rulers, Beams and Markers are positioned using either pixel coordinates or world coordinates.
+   Rulers, Beams and Markers can be positioned using either pixel coordinates or world coordinates in a string.
 See the examples in module :mod:`positions`.

 **Example: mu_manyrulers.py - Ruler demonstration**